This post may contain affiliate links. Please read our disclosure policy.

 - Caramelize onions longer if you prefer a deeper flavor, or keep them lightly sautéed for more bite.

-- If your family doesn’t like onions, you can omit them.
+- Omit the onions if desired.
+If your family doesn’t like onions, they can be completely optional.

 - Stir in a splash of cream for a creamier gravy.

-- Swap ground beef with ground chicken, turkey, or pork if you don’t want to use ground beef.
+- Swap the protein.
+You can easily use ground chicken, turkey, or pork if you don’t want to use ground beef.

 Absolutely!
 You can shape the patties and refrigerate them up to a day in advance.
 Just cover tightly with plastic wrap.
 You can also make the entire dish ahead and reheat gently when ready to serve.